Relative hyperbolicity of free extensions of free groups: From relatively hyperbolic free-by-free groups to admissible subgroup systems

 In this section we will prove the second part of Theorem \ref{main1} and finish the proof.

 To prove the next theorem we have to switch back and forth between several equivalent definitions of relative hyperbolicity for groups.
 Osin gave a definition of relative hyperbolicity in terms of relative Dehn functions in \cite[Definition 2.35]{Osin-06}.
 This definition is equivalent to Bowditch's definition with ``fine graph actions" (and equivalently Farb's with BCP property) for finitely generated groups, as is our case.
-Then equivalence of Bowditch and Farb's (with BCP) definitions is in appendix of Dahmani's thesis \cite[Proposition 2, Proposition 3]{Dah-03} (also see \cite[Theorem 5.1, page 1824]{Hr-10}).
-Equivalence of the definition of Farb (with BCP) with that of Osin is in \cite{Osin-06}.
+The equivalence of Bowditch and Farb's (with BCP) definitions can be found in the appendix of Dahmani's thesis \cite[Proposition 2, Proposition 3]{Dah-03} (also see \cite[Theorem 5.1, page 1824]{Hr-10}) whereas equivalence of the definition of Farb (with BCP) with that of Osin is given by \cite{Osin-06}.
 Hruska's paper \cite{Hr-10} gives a good overview of the connections between these definitions and how they are equivalent in the countable groups case as well.
-In the theorem that follows this discussion, proof of conclusion (1) uses Osin's definition and proof of conclusion (3) uses Bowditch's ``fine graph action" definition (via Dahmani's proof of equivalence).

-In the theorem below, the ``torsion-free" assumption on $Q$ is not a strong assumption.
-Every subgroup of $\out$ has a torsion-free subgroup of finite index (see \cite[Theorem B]{HM-20}).
+In the theorem below, proof of conclusion $(1a)$ uses Osin's definition.
+Moreover, the ``torsion-free" assumption on $Q$ is not a strong assumption since every subgroup of $\out$ has a torsion-free subgroup of finite index (see \cite[Theorem B]{HM-20}).
 Also, since $\F$ is itself torsion-free, it does not change the malnormal subgroup system we construct in $(1b)$.